-Before acquiring your first Husky you might also want to get in touch with your local Siberian Husky club where you can meet owners, play with the animals, and get a feeling for whether this is the breed is right for you in your current lifestyle.
+Before acquiring your first Husky you might also want to get in touch with your local Siberian Husky club where you can meet owners, play with the animals, and get a feeling for whether this is the breed that is right for you in your current lifestyle.

-Be the leader of the pack
+1. Be the leader of the pack

 As any Husky training guide will suggest, you need to be the leader of the pack.
 Be the “alpha dog”, so to speak.
 That does not mean you will be aggressive, loud, or violent.
 It does mean you need to exert dominance over your dog.
 Huskies will not obey if they view their owner as passive or weak.